KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: The Benchmark

 \subsection{Annotations}

 Our annotation schema captures key entities and relationships in credit agreements, defining seven label types covering persons, organizations, roles, and locations to represent their structure.
-Appendix \ref{app:annotation_guide} outlines label definitions, placement rules, and relationship guidelines, while Table \ref{tab:annotation_stats} illustrates entity relationships and their frequency across documents.

-We annotated the extracted credit agreements using Label-Studio\footnote{\url{https://github.com/HumanSignal/label-studio}}, supporting entity linking and relation extraction for \texttt{.html} files.
-The annotation was carried out by annotators with backgrounds in Computer Science or Mathematics, under the direct supervision of a Master of Finance and a PhD student advised by a Chair Professor of Finance, also a co-author.
-The annotation followed a structured, iterative approach to ensure consistency and resolve edge cases.
-The team first established label definitions and completed an initial annotation round.
-The results were reviewed to identify and discuss edge cases, which led to refinements in the annotation guidelines.
-To enhance reliability, two additional rounds of annotation cleaning were conducted, with annotators reviewing documents they had not previously worked on.
+We outline label definitions in Appendix \ref{subapp:labels}, placement rules and relationship guidelines in Appendix \ref{subapp:general_rules}, while Table \ref{tab:annotation_stats} includes the frequency statistics for each entity and relation type across documents.
+Each document was independently annotated by 3 annotators.
+Between the second and third (final) rounds of annotating, the inter-annotator agreement reached 80.76\%, indicating substantial consistency (see Appendix \ref{subapp:annotation_process_details} for annotation process details).